LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 User responses to question interactions can be saved in [variables](conversation-builder-variables-slots.html), making them available for future use.

 {: .important}
-For information on which question interactions are supported in which channels, please see [here](conversation-builder-interactions-interaction-support.html).
+For information on which question interactions are supported in which channels, see [here](conversation-builder-interactions-interaction-support.html).

 ### Structured questions